AnthonyxCodes/AnthonyxCodes/README.md

 * 🌍  I'm based in Denver, CO
 * ✉️  You can contact me at [anthonyk.codes@gmail.com](mailto:anthonyk.codes@gmail.com)
 * 🧠  I'm learning SQL, Fast API & Express.js
-* 🤝  I'm open to collaborating on fintech and SaaS related projects
+* 🤝  I'm open to collaborating on anything SaaS
 * ⚡  I'm building code castles in the digital sky, one line at a time

 ### Skills